romeeld/swiftsim/doc/RTD/source/RadiativeTransfer/SPHM1_RT.rst

 SPHM1 RT
 -------

+SPHM1RT is the first two-moment radiative transfer on smoothed particle hydrodynamics (`Chan et al. 2021
+<https://ui.adsabs.harvard.edu/abs/2021MNRAS.505.5784C/abstract>`_).
+It solves the radiation energy and flux equations with a modified Eddington tensor closure.
+It is adaptive, efficient, and easy to parallelize.

 .. warning::
     The radiative transfer schemes are still in development and are not useable at this moment.
 This page is currently a placeholder to document new